 The breakage properties of coal are of economic importance as sized material (such as peas, nuts, and cobbles) is required by users of coal in industry.
 During mining and transportation, coal breaks down to varying levels of size degradation, ultimately reaching a point beyond which little further breakage occurs naturally.
 Some coals retain large sizes until crushed in a preparation plant, while others crumble extensively once mined.
 It is relevant for coal producers and process engineers to establish to what extent coals will break naturally, or what forces are required to break coal particles to the required sizes.

 To test this breakage property in a laboratory, coal is divided into sub-samples of less than 50 kg.
 Samples are then dropped from 2 metres and screened.
-This process is repeated until either all coal passes a nominated screen size aperture or until a point is reached at which the rate of breakage levels off.
-Vitrinite-rich bands are particularly brittle and would break off first, concentrating in the finer fractions, whereas fibrous inertinite forms and those bands of coal enriched in mineral matter are more resistant to breakage and therefore concentrate in the larger sizes.
+This process is repeated until either all coal passes through a nominated screen size aperture, or a point is reached at which the rate of breakage levels off.
+Vitrinite-rich bands are particularly brittle and tend to break off first, concentrating in the finer fractions, whereas fibrous inertinite forms, and those bands of coal enriched in mineral matter, are more resistant to breakage and therefore concentrate in the larger sizes.
 SANS 401:2010/ASTM D 440:2007 applies.

 4.4 MINERAL AND ASH COMPOSITION ANALYSIS